What Is a Colon Cleanse?

 It's always a good idea to talk with your doctor before starting a new practice such as colon cleansing.

 There are some potential risks and side effects, including:

 Potential interference with medication absorption on day of procedure

 Depletion of helpful normal bowel flora unless replaced (i.e. probiotics)

 Be aware, if the therapist adds a substance to the water during colon irrigation, you run the risk of an allergic reaction.

 Risks of side effects increases, if you have:

 What Else Can You Do to Enhance Colon Health?

-Avoid: Keep away from tobacco and limit red meat to keep your chances of having colon cancer low.
+Avoid toxins.
+Stay away from tobacco and limit red meat to keep your chances of getting colon cancer low.

-Get screened: Get screened for colon cancer beginning at age 45, or earlier if your doctor advises.
+Get screened.
+Start testing for colon cancer beginning at age 45, or earlier if your doctor advises.